 How to Wipe an iPhone and iPad

 To wipe an iPhone or iPad you’ll want to do a couple of things beforehand.
-First, turn off Find My by going to Settings > Your Name > iCloud.
-Tap Find my iPhone (or iPad) and turn off all three toggles you’ll see in that section.
+First, turn off Find My by going to Settings > Your Name > Find My.
+Tap on Find My iPhone or iPad and disable all the toggles.

 Next, if you plan to get an Android phone, you’ll want to turn off iMessage.
 Go to Settings > Message and turn off the toggle next to iMessage.
 Last, of course you’ll want to make sure that your data is properly migrated off the device.
 Again, if you’re going to Android, Google has instructions on this page.
 If you’re just getting a new Apple device, just make sure that your data is synced and backed up to iCloud.